TimHam0304/nextjs-pokedex-project/README.md

 # Next.js Pokedex

 This pokedex project is developed using next.js.
-The primary purpose of this project is for me to improve my next.js knowledge.
+The primary purpose of this project is for me to improve my next.js skills.
 Feel free to clone the repositiory and use it for your own learning.

 ## Resources

 All data and images for this project are fetched from [pokeapi.co](https://pokeapi.co/)

-Exception to this are the icons in the footer as well as images used on the front page
+The images used on the frontpage are wallpapers from the offical pokemon website.

+All icons are from [heroicons.com](https://heroicons.com/)

 ## Overview